More Than Just a Pretty Face in the Hamptons

 Dragonfly Landscape Design is a licensed, insured, full-service landscape design, construction, and maintenance company dedicated to serving the greater Westhampton area and its residents.

-Our management teams offer clients more than 100 collective years of landscape and garden design expertise, local plant knowledge and horticultural experience, plant procurement and selection proficiency, and landscape project management experience.
+Our management team offers clients more than 100 collective years of landscape and garden design knowledge, local plant familiarity, horticultural expertise, plant selection and procurement proficiency, and landscape project management experience.
 From complete landscape renovations to landscape construction, from outdoor living space design to specialty feature installation, to ongoing maintenance for your property, we deliver outstanding and guaranteed results.

 Professional Landscape & Garden Designer for the Hamptons

-We serve the residents in the greater Westhampton area (Remsenburg, Westhampton, Westhampton Beach, Westhampton Dunes, Quiogue, Quogue, East Quogue, Hampton Bays), the Town of Southampton, and neighboring communities.
+We serve the residents in the greater Westhampton area (Eastport, Remsenburg, Westhampton, Westhampton Beach, Westhampton Dunes, Quiogue, Quogue, East Quogue, Hampton Bays), the Town of Southampton, the North Fork, and neighboring communities.
 We are here to deliver professional service, local expertise, garden joy, and responsive customer support for your landscaping projects.